lpzraf/react-youtube-search-app/README.md

 ### YouTube Video Search App
-YouTube video search app built with React JS and the YouTube API.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Small app built with React JS and the YouTube API.
+This fun project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 1. In the project directory after cloning the repo to your machine, please run: ### `npm start`